pkgdemon/maloneyos/README.md

 maloneyos
 =========
 MaloneyOS is a distinct Linux distribution crafted for personal use.
-Unlike typical distributions, MaloneyOS is tailored exclusively for individual use, with a focus on my customizations and personal preferences.
+Unlike typical distributions, MaloneyOS is tailored exclusively for my individual use, with a focus on my customizations and personal preferences.

 ## Key Features